Skip to Content

 We can’t end poverty without tackling gender inequality.

 We actively serve those forced to the fringes of society and deprived of opportunity.
-Our local partners work with communities to meet their most pressing needs today, while building their resilience so they can provide for themselves and their families into the future.
+Our local partners work with communities to meet their most pressing needs today, while building their resilience so they can provide for themselves and their families in the future.

-Our three pillared response
+How we help: Our three pillared response

 1.